Everest View Trekking 7 Days

 + Expand All- Collapse All

 Upon your arrival at Tribhuvan International Airport (KTM), you will be welcomed by a representative from Adventure Club Trek.
-After sorting out your custom formalities (visa and so on), you will be transferred to your respective hotel in Adventure Club Trek’s private vehicle.
+After sorting out your customs formalities (visa and so on), you will be transferred to your respective Hotel in Adventure Club Trek’s private vehicle.
 After resting for some time at your Hotel, you will attend an orientation about your trek led by the trekking leader over a welcome dinner.
+Overnight in Kathmandu.

 • AccommodationHotel